How to get rid of adware on your Mac

-- Your homepage redirects to another website
+- Your homepage redirects to another website.

-- The link that you click in search results redirects to a different website
+- The link that you click in search results redirects to a different website.

-- Mac performance seems much slower than usual
+- Mac performance seems much slower than usual.

-- Unwanted toolbars appearing in your browser
+- Unwanted toolbars appear in your browser.

 How to remove adware from your browser